mkdocs/mkdocs/docs/user-guide/configuration.md

     string to disable the automatic setting.

 !!! warning
-    On GitHub, the default "edit" path (`edit/master/docs/`) opens the page in the online GitHub editor.
-This functionality requires that the user have and be logged in to a GitHub account.
+    On GitHub and GitLab, the default "edit" path (`edit/master/docs/`) opens the page in the online editor.
+This functionality requires that the user have and be logged in to a GitHub/GitLab account.
 Otherwise, the user will be redirected to a login/signup page.
 Alternatively, use the "blob" path (`blob/master/docs/`) to open a read-only view, which supports anonymous access.

-**default**: `edit/master/docs/` or `src/default/docs/` for GitHub or Bitbucket repos, respectively, if `repo_url` matches those domains, otherwise `null`
+**default**: `edit/master/docs/` for GitHub and GitLab repos or `src/default/docs/` for a Bitbucket repo, if `repo_url` matches those domains, otherwise `null`

 ### site_description